 - Your site is used to spread viruses and malware

 Keep your WordPress website up to date.
-It fixes potential issues that could ruin your site, reputation, data, and everything.
-Hopefully, you don’t find yourself a target.
+It fixes potential issues that could ruin your site, reputation, data, etc. Hopefully, you don’t find yourself a target.
 But if you are, it will be a massive problem.

 2. You think you can do it yourself